JanHendrikVanHeusden/Kute/md/howto/add-extra-values.md

 3. ### `NamedProp`
    If you want to include a property value in your `asString()`, you might use `NamedSupplier` or `NamedProp`.
    <br><br>
-   * `NamedProp` has the unique feature that it observes the Kute annotations of properties, e.g. for hashing, masking, etc.
+   * `NamedProp` has the unique feature that it adheres to the Kute annotations of properties, e.g. for hashing, masking, etc.
    * You don't have to (and can not) provide the name: it's derived from the property